emmanuelnanaduodu99/docusight-ai/README.md

 The **DocuSight OCR App** is a Streamlit-based web application that leverages the [Mistral OCR API](https://docs.mistralai.com/) to extract text from both PDF documents and images.
 Users can either provide a URL or upload a local file.
 The app displays the original document (or image) in a preview alongside the extracted OCR results and offers a seamless download option—all without refreshing the page.

-### 🚀 Try the Mistral OCR App Live!
+### 🚀 Try the DocuSight OCR App Live!

 🔗 **Live Demo:** [DocuSight OCR App](https://docusight-ai.streamlit.app/)

-Experience the power of **Mistral OCR** in action!
+Experience the power of **DocuSight OCR** in action!
 Upload PDFs or images and extract text seamlessly with this interactive **Streamlit-based OCR app**.

 ![Docusight OCR App Demo](Emmanuel_Duodu.jpg)